micheledisalvatore/swapi-battle/README.md

 Added sample unit tests to Button component, Card component and DataContext.

+I've preferred preloading all the resources in memory and serving them, instead of starting a new fetch request per every play, in order to optimize the game experience.

 ## Task

 We want you to have fun doing this test so we’ve chosen a subject matter that is a little unusual, but should be more fun that other tests you may have done.